Theonewhomadethings/Theonewhomadethings/README.md

 -----------------------------------
 ## About me 👋

 I am a 3rd year Physics student currently pursuing a BSc at Royal Holloway.
-After I achieve my BSC, the plan is to work in the industry for several years to gain hands on experience working with the most up to date leading-edge technologies.
-At some stage I will gain my Masters and specialize in either Quantum Physics, AI research or what ever captivates me at that future time and return to work in the industry.
+I love both reserach and working in the industry so I am going to do both!.
+Aiming to get some work experience for a couple years, before heading into a masters either in mathematical physics or machine learning.

 I am an enthusiastic problem solver with a curious mind.
-I am passionate about; AI, Engineering and Quantitative trading.
+I am passionate about; AI, Engineering and Quantitative trading as well as many other things!

 ## ⚡ Languages, Tools and Technologies ⚡:
 <img align="left" alt="Python" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-plain.svg" />